DanCouper/ana/README.md

 [**Searching JavaScript arrays with a binary search**](http://oli.me.uk/2013/06/08/searching-javascript-arrays-with-a-binary-search/), and the [**follow up article**](http://oli.me.uk/2014/12/17/revisiting-searching-javascript-arrays-with-a-binary-search/) (with linked NPM package).
 Binary search is quick for large arrays, though the arrays must be sorted.

-[**Event Driven & FRP Step-by-Step**](http://open.bekk.no/event-driven-and-functional-reactive-programming-step-by-step).
+[**Event Driven & Functional Reactive Programming Step-by-Step**](http://open.bekk.no/event-driven-and-functional-reactive-programming-step-by-step).
 Good, well written tutorial, and rest of the articles on the site are a useful resource.

 [**Higher-order Javascript**](http://interglacial.com/hoj/hoj.html).
 Companion piece to *Higher-order Perl*